Charles E W Bean, Diaries, AWM38 3DRL 606/94/1 - November - December 1917 - Part 8

 book.

-It is Walt who has worked
+It is Watt who has worked

-them up to this ^ remarkably high level of conduct
+them up to this ^remarkably high level of conduct

 can always be worked.
 Little Tanner,